 In such cases, Spybot’s file is corrupted.
 Once you replace Spybot’s corrupt file, everything will work smoothly.
-Like other popular antivirus solutions, Spybot also incorporates BitDefender technology and that is the reason for the error of creating dmp file.
+Like other popular antivirus solutions, Spybot also incorporates BitDefender technology, which is the reason for creating a dmp file.

 So follow the instructions and go through all solutions to get around this BitDefender error.